-These easy, Gluten Free Banana Chocolate Chip Muffins are moist and packed with flavor!
-These muffins are a great way to use up overripe bananas and are an easy breakfast or snack idea!
+These easy, Gluten Free banana chocolate chip muffins are moist and packed with flavor!
+These muffins are a great way to use up overripe bananas.
+They are an easy breakfast or snack idea!

-Does anyone else buy bananas at the store with the intentions of eating them, and then in the blink of an eye they are brown?
-It's like they go brown over night!
-If you are looking for a way to use up old bananas, or if you just want a "really good, mouthwatering, can't stop eating them" muffin recipe, you've come to the right place!
+Does anyone else buy bananas at the store with the intention of eating them, and then in the blink of an eye they are brown?
+If you are looking for a way to use up old bananas, check out these muffins!
+This is my go-to banana muffin recipe.
+My whole family loves them as much as I do!

-I absolutely love these muffins because they are moist, not one-bit-dry and have the perfect texture.
+These banana muffins are moist, soft and have the perfect texture.
 They also have the perfect balance of flavor: a hint of banana flavor, but not too much banana.
 They have just the right amount of chocolate chips to make the perfect muffin!

-- Great way to use up extra bananas
+- This is a great way to use up extra bananas that are going bad.

-- Great way to sneak in some extra potassium from the bananas
+- Great way to sneak in some extra nutrition and potassium from the bananas.

 - They are a good option to bring to events for people who have allergies: these muffins are gluten free and can be made dairy free depending on the type of margarine used!

-- To decrease the fat content, replace the margarine with 5 tablespoons of applesauce.
+- Decrease the fat content by replacing the margarine with 5 tablespoons of applesauce.